 The subject line of emails must contain the name or number of the course, and the section number in which the student is enrolled.
 The Instructor teaches different courses and sections and cannot properly respond to questions if they do not know which course or section you are enrolled in.

 9.3 Acceptable Emails

-- questions about the course content or materials - asking to set up an appointment to ask questions or review an exam

-- · notification of illness or other special circumstances - providing constructive comments or feedback about the course
+- asking to set up an appointment to ask questions or review an exam - notification of illness or other special circumstances - providing constructive comments or feedback about the course

 9.4 Unacceptable Emails